jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There have been countless different forms of life, but every single one has this in common; living organisms unite matter via metabolism.
 These are a set of chemical processes that occur within a living organism to maintain life.
 It involves breaking down nutrients to release energy and using that energy to build, repair, and discard cellular structures.
 Metabolism is how life locally postpones entropy: it imports useful energy faster than disorder accumulates.

+Life never consumes anything.
+It only borrows and converts matter using energy.
+Take a tree.
+After a squirrel plants it and before a raccoon climbs it, it needs to grow.
+But how?

+It turns air and sunlight into wood.

+A tree pulls carbon dioxide out of the air, uses sunlight as the energy source to break those molecules apart, and stitches the carbon atoms together into solid wood.
+The oxygen gets released back into the air for us to breathe, while the sun's energy gets locked inside the chemical bonds of the wood like a battery being charged.
+Then, when you burn that wood, you're simply running the whole process in reverse — the carbon reunites with oxygen to form carbon dioxide again, the stored solar energy is released as heat and light, and the tree essentially dissolves back into the same air it came from.
+A burning log is just a tree giving back its borrowed sunlight.

+Nothing is used up, only moved and rearranged—which means every organism is quietly supplying the inputs for something else.

 And most importantly, we pass on life's baton to the next generation, and thereby organize more matter as time goes on.
 Life turns the same elements available throughout the Universe into pockets of locally postponed entropy—organized matter maintained by constant energy throughput.
 And that's how life locally postpones entropy long enough to pass the torch forward on the game board.

 If life can keep harnessing enough energy to stay alive.